 Permanent brain damage or death can occur within minutes if a child's blood flow stops.
 Therefore, you must continue CPR until the child's heartbeat and breathing return, or trained medical help arrives.

-CPR can be lifesaving, but it is best done by someone trained in an accredited CPR course.
-The newest techniques emphasize compression over rescue breathing and airway, reversing long-standing practice.
+CPR is best done by someone trained in an accredited CPR course.
+The newest techniques emphasize compression over rescue breathing and airway management, reversing a long-standing practice.

 There are many things that cause a child's heartbeat and breathing to stop.
 Some reasons you may need to do CPR on a child include: